-- Remove the meatballs and put to the side.
+- Remove the meatballs and put them to the side.

 - Mix the cornstarch and 1/4 cup cream until it forms a paste.

 - Add the 1 cup cream and the cornstarch paste into the slow cooker.
-Gently mix, season lightly with salt & pepper.
+Gently mix, season lightly with salt and pepper.

 - Return the meatballs to the slow cooker.

-- Cover & cook on high for a further 15-30 minutes or until thickened.
+- Cover and cook on high for a further 15-30 minutes or until thickened.

 - Serve & Enjoy.

 - You’re able to skip the browning of the slow cooker Swedish meatballs if you’re running low on time.
 You will find the beef stock will end up with a lot more fat in it, but you should be able to skim this off.

 - If you only have one type of ground meat, then you can simply use that.
-For the best results, I recommend that you use the combination of pork and beef.
+For the best results, I recommend that you use a combination of pork and beef.